 In his 1967 newspaper article, Ralph Brogden (a former head of the Rancho Park Chamber of Commerce), outlined Rancho Park’s initial boundaries and explained the desire to create an identity apart from Westwood:

-Rancho Park could be named for the three Nineteenth Century ranchos which intersected at Pico Boulevard and Overland Avenue: Rincon de Los Bueyes, La Ballona, and San Jose de Buenos Ayres.
+Rancho Park might be named for the three Nineteenth Century ranchos which intersected at Pico Boulevard and Overland Avenue: Rincon de Los Bueyes, La Ballona, and San Jose de Buenos Ayres.
 The nearby public golf course, today’s Rancho Park Golf Course at Cheviot Hills Recreation Center, was founded in 1921 by the “Rancho Golf Club,” possibly named for the ranchos.

 The above map from Los Angeles Times’ “Mapping L.A.”
 Project shrinks Rancho Park’s to Pico Boulevard and removes all of Country Club Highlands, while expanding it in the southeast to include the Ponty Tract and in the southwest beyond Sepulveda Boulevard.
 The City’s signs marking the neighborhood (shown at the top of this page) continue to be posted as far north as Olympic Boulevard.